MCStreetguy/atom-snippet-injector/README.md

 /******************************************

 For security reasons, editing of snippets is only permitted to the respective owner, stored in the snippet.
 The author field is set to the current user account name when creating a snippet.
-This is no secure protection but prevents snippets from beeing overwritten or deleted by other users.
+This is no secure protection but prevents snippets from being overwritten or deleted by other users.
 You may insert a snippet, modify it to your needs and create a new one if needed.

 Whenever an error occurs you will be notified through Atom.
 If possible, there is an option for performing automated repair methods.